titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 ![/uploads/The Aquascaphe diving watch by Baltic Watch.png](https://app.forestry.io/sites/nou8xpqulay7uq/body-media//uploads/The Aquascaphe diving watch by Baltic Watch.png)

 If you are a watch enthusiast, you are most likely familiar with the french microbrand Baltic Watch.
-Like many new microbrand, Baltic Watch sprouted on the crowdfunding platform Kickstarter.
-The French team behind the brand released on Kickstarter in 2018 two vintage-looking watches.
+Like many new microbrand, Baltic Watch sprouted with the help of a crowdfunding campaign.
+In 2018, the French team behind this young watch brand released on Kickstarter two vintage-looking watches.
 The HMS 001 and the BICOMPAX 001.
 Within 30 days, Baltic Watch raised EUR 514,806 from 1,044 backers.

 {picture side to side of both watches}